 Exploring Dogenzaka: The Love Hotel Hill

-If you use Shibuya 109 as your landmark, Dogenzaka Street can be found to the left with Bunkamura Street on the right.
+If you use Shibuya 109 as your landmark, Dogenzaka Street is to the left, with Bunkamura Street to the right.
 This area has a cinema and some clothing stores such as Uniqlo.

 However, as its nickname “love hotel hill” might suggest, this district is famous for its love hotels.

-Originally, love hotels in Japan came about for sex workers to offer their services in a safer environment, but later became popular with the general public as they offered more privacy than home as Japanese apartment walls tend to be thin.
+Originally, love hotels in Japan came about for sex workers to offer their services in a safer environment, but later became popular with the general public as they offered more privacy than a home, as Japanese apartment walls tend to be thin.

 This particular area in Shibuya saw a boom in the industry.
-Due to the Shibuya City Love Hotel Architecture Regulation Ordinance enacted in 2006, no more love hotels were allowed to be built as there was a negative connotation associated with the industry — but the hotels that were already there were allowed to stay.
+Under the Shibuya City Love Hotel Architecture Regulation Ordinance enacted in 2006, no more love hotels were allowed to be built, as the industry had a negative connotation, but the hotels that were already there were allowed to remain.

 For them to stay in business, they have to be careful with their marketing and look for ways to catch the eyes of passersby.
 Hence, a trend began: themed love hotels!

-At first, one love hotel was built in the shape of a castle called the Meguro Emperor.
-From there more outlandish themes have been created.
+At first, a love hotel was built in the shape of a castle called the Meguro Emperor.
+From there, more outlandish themes have been created.

 A walk around Dogenzaka and you can find a sweets-themed hotel offering pick and mix with giant plastic donuts stuck to the walls, whilst others offer more kawaii or elegant exteriors.